oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 12: CSAF Management System

-A CSAF management system satisfies the "CSAF management system" conformance profile if the management system:
+A CSAF management system satisfies the "CSAF Management System" conformance profile if the management system:

-* satisfies the "CSAF viewer" conformance profile.
+* satisfies the "CSAF Viewer" conformance profile.
 * provides at least the following management functions:
   * add new CSAF documents (e.g. from file system or URL) to the system
   * list all CSAF documents within the system